nexoedge/nexoedge/docs/user-doc/source/intro.rst

    Nexoedge Architecture

-Users and applications can access data in Nexoedge through the standard file storage protocol SMB (or CIFS) in the community version.
-In the enterprise version, Nexoedge also supports data access via NFS and the object storage protocol S3.
+Users and applications can access data in Nexoedge through the standard file storage protocol SMB.

 Data Protection
 ---------------